 "Hana-chan, come here."
 Bunko's kind voice sounded like a melody to Kohana's ears.
-She missed it when she called her name.
-It had been years since she did so.
-Her outward appearance hadn't changed a bit, it even looked like she never even grew- not that she never saw her every day.
-But Kohana was sure she had grown inside, more mature, that is.
+How she'd missed it when Bunko called her name.
+It had been years since then.

 Kohana looked around, still uncertain if it was her she was calling out to.
-She curiously looked around but to find no one else approaching Bunko.
-So she smiled and jogged over to the young woman.
+She curiously looked around only to find no one else approaching Bunko.
+Smiling, Kohana jogged over to the young woman.

 Her caramel brown hair seemed almost a dark blond under the bright rays of the sun and the clear blue sky up above.
-The clouds were lacking and that's just how Kohana liked it.
+The clouds were lacking and that was just how Kohana liked it.
 Bunko's face was clear of any blemishes or stray hair, her bangs opting to frame her face instead.
-Her eyes were still a bright green but there was a small, blue-ish tint to them, giving emphasis to her over-all gentle face.
-Her skin was in between tanned and pale, she was a slender woman and fairly tall.
-It was a surprise to most people that she never had a lover, despite the many men that were willing to fall on their knees for her.
+Her eyes were still a bright green but there was a small, blue-ish tint to them, giving emphasis to her gentle features.

 "Can I have a moment with you?"

-They sat themselves on a stone bench, there were children running around and it was quite an appeasing and peaceful sight.
+They sat themselves on a stone bench and watched children running around.
+Kohana was never particularly good with children; she only really liked them from a distance because they always seemed adamant at avoiding her (it must have been her hair).
+However, she did like them, and seeing them so happy and carefree was quite an appeasing and peaceful sight.
 The shade of the tree above them was as perfect as the gentle breeze that blew at wisps of their hair.
 Bunko tucked a lock of her shoulder-length hair behind her ear whilst watching the children laugh and play around with an old woman.

-Bunko chuckled lightly at the girls reaction and leaned back, flicking the girl's forehead protector.
+Bunko chuckled lightly at the girl's reaction and leaned back, flicking the girl's forehead protector.
 "Congratulations on finally becoming a kunoichi.
-Also... tell Naruto and Sasuke I also said congratulations...
-I know what happened to Naruto... you were there weren't you?"
+I know what happened to you and Naruto... you were there weren't you?"

 Eyes wide open, Kohana sat up straight and stared at Bunko with her curiosity at its peak.
-"How'd you know about that?!"
+That incident was supposed to have been kept under wraps.
+Not to mention no one but Iruka and the Third Hokage knew that she was ever involved.
+"How'd you know about that?"

-"I keep tabs on you, y'know.
-Through Iruka-san.
+"I keep tabs on you through Iruka-san.
 That was nice of you... to give up your forehead protector to graduate with Naruto.
 I don't think anyone else is brave enough to do that."